-Although referred to as a bus, communications bus 2770 is not limited to any specific data transfer technology. final rule, in addition to covered entities, business associates 45 Controlling entity interface 2750 may allow a controlling entity to interact with the programmable device 2700.
-For example, the controlling entity interface 2750 can take a variety of forms, such as a button, keypad, dial, click wheel, mouse, touch or voice command screen, or any other form 50 of input or user interface.
+Although referred to as a bus, communications bus 2770 is not limited to any specific data transfer technology.
+Controlling entity interface 2750 may allow a controlling entity to interact with the programmable device 2700.
+For example, the controlling entity interface 2750 can take a variety of forms, such as a button, keypad, dial, click wheel, mouse, touch or voice command screen, or any other form of input or user interface.

 In one embodiment, the programmable device 2700 may be a programmable device capable of processing data.
-For example, the programmable device 2600 may be a device such as any identifiable device (excluding smart phones, tablets, notebook and desktop computers) that have the ability to communicate and are embedded with sensors, identifying devices or machine-readable identifiers (a "smart device"), smart phone, tablet, notebook or desktop computer, or other suitable personal device.
+For 5 example, the programmable device 2600 may be a device such as any identifiable device (excluding smart phones, tablets, notebook and desktop computers) that have the ability to communicate and are embedded with sensors, identifying devices or machine-readable identifiers (a "smart 10 device"), smart phone, tablet, notebook or desktop computer, or other suitable personal device.